konnov/protocols-made-fun/_posts/2024-06-24-solarkraft-part4.md

 ![Reverse monitor specs](/img/ReverseMonitors.png)

+In reverse monitors, we distinguish two kinds of conditions:

 - `MonitorTrigger_i` is a condition which triggers (activates) the monitor.
 If _any_ of those conditions hold, the monitor is activated;
-- `MonitorEffect_i` is a condition over past and next state variables, which specifies the effect that the the monitor, if activated, should check. _All_ of `MonitorEffect_i` should hold if the transaction is successful.
+- `MonitorEffect_i` is a condition over past and next state variables, which specifies the effect that the monitor, if activated, should check. _All_ of `MonitorEffect_i` should hold if the transaction is successful.

-Similar to direct reasoning, in the above, `Monitor<Trigger|Effect>` is a prefix, which tells the monitor system how to interpret this predicate.
+Similar to direct reasoning, in the above, `Monitor<Trigger|Effect>` is a prefix, which tells the monitor system how to interpret this predicate. `MonitorEffect` in a reverse monitor plays exactly the same role as `MustHold` in a direct monitor: expresses a post-condition that must hold when the monitor is activated.
+Preconditions are treated simpler though.
+Unlike direct monitors, where the precondition is expressed by a combination of `MustFail/MustPass` predicates, `MonitorTrigger` is a single condition which is enough to activate the monitor.

  The complete pattern for predicate names with these prefixes is as follows:

 ```
 Monitor<Trigger|Effect>_<Monitor>_<ConditionDescription>